-Hey y’all, today I’m showing you how to make knit Christmas pajamas as part of the Riley Blake Stitch’n Kitchen tour, and I’ve got a FREE pattern, and even a dessert recipe to share too!
-I know, a lot of stuff, right?
+Hey y’all, today I’m showing you how to make knit Christmas pajamas as part of the Riley Blake Stitch’n Kitchen tour, and I’ve got a FREE pattern to share too!

 As soon as I got the invite to do a Christmas tour, I knew what I wanted to do – cousin Christmas pajamas.
 The cousins loved the Good Natured pajamas I made them last year, and I love the photos, so it seemed natural to do a reprise.
 A quick look through the Riley Blake catalog and the perfect fabrics presented themselves – the Christmas knit basics.
 I used Holidays in all three colorways and Christmas Main in pink.
 Because the lone girl’s gotta have pink.